simon-ritchie/apysc/docs_src/source/graphics_begin_fill.md

 <iframe src="static/graphics_begin_fill_fill_color/index.html" width="150" height="150"></iframe>

-If you want to clear fill color, then specify a blank string to this argument.
+If you want to clear fill color, specify a blank string to this argument.

-For example, since the following code will clear fill color setting, so a result rectangle graphic is invisible.
+For example, since the following code clears fill color settings, a rectangle graphic becomes invisible.

 ```py
 # runnable